NOAA-EMC/global-workflow/README.md

 ## Initial Conditions

 Currently this is set up for benchmark runs which have ICs which are already generated.
-Currently available dates are the 1st and the 15th of the month starting April 1, 2011 thourgh March 15, 2018.
+Available dates are the 1st and the 15th of the month starting April 1, 2011 thourgh March 15, 2018.

 ## Particular versions